Business Contracts Guide for Startups and Companies

 Different stages of a startup’s growth require different legal documents.
 Getting them in the right order matters.

 Before incorporation.
 An IP Assignment Agreement ensuring any work done before the company was incorporated is owned by the company, not the founders personally.
-[Related reading: IP Assignment Agreement Complete Guide]
+Our complete IP assignment guide covers exactly how to close this gap.

 First hires.
 Employment contracts with IP assignment and confidentiality provisions.
 Contractor agreements with the same provisions for anyone who is not an employee.

 First customers.
 Terms of Service and a Privacy Policy before any user data is collected.
 A SaaS Subscription Agreement or Master Service Agreement for B2B customers.
 A Data Processing Agreement for any customer whose users’ data you process.
-[Related reading: Legal Documents Every SaaS Startup Needs]
+Where your platform carries real misuse risk, an Acceptable Use Policy alongside your Terms is also worth having in place.

 Raising investment.
-The investment agreement, updated Shareholders Agreement, and any founder vesting arrangements that need to be in place before investors come in.
+The term sheet, updated Shareholders’ Agreement, and any founder vesting arrangements that need to be in place before investors come in, all tracked properly on your cap table.
+If a co-founder is exiting around the same time, our guide on what happens to equity when a co-founder leaves covers that process.

 When a contract crosses a border, it immediately becomes more complicated.
 Governing law, enforcement of judgments, tax treatment, data transfer obligations, and the practical reality of resolving a dispute with a counterpart in another country all require thought.